leomdesouza/node-petri-project/README.md

 The concept of state is synchronous process.

 # Transitions
-The concept of transitions is variable atributes.
+The concept of transitions is variable atributes, callbacks, functions, methods or third party requests.

 # System Modeling
 This file to be open needs the Tapaal Software.